brianarn/randomthink.net/source/_posts/2012-10-14-callbacks-and-promises.md

 As we create richer applications, we'll often need to create functions that pass information back to our users.
 If the information we're passing back comes from asynchronous sources, it may be beneficial to create functions that that accept callbacks.
-It's quite easy to create a function that accepts callbacks.
 Because JavaScript functions are [first-class objects][1], you can receive them as arguments, and then simply invoke them.

-I prefer [Dojo][] these days, but for simplicity's sake, I'll show an example using [jQuery][], as I suspect that's what more people will be familiar with.
+I prefer [Dojo][] these days, but for simplicity's sake, I'll show an example using [jQuery][], as I suspect that will be more familiar to most people.

 ``` javascript Simple function that accepts a callback
 function getManagers(callback){